-Anonymous asked: Any thoughts on POS for small cafes - breadcrumbs vs square vs lavu vs shopkeep, or PC based Aloha or Aldelo?
+Anonymous said: Any thoughts on POS for small cafes - breadcrumbs vs square vs lavu vs shopkeep, or PC based Aloha or Aldelo?
 I'm interested in CRM capabilities, I was really disappointed that breadcrumbs can't remember a walk in customer, only if they call from their phone. is it too much to ask to be able to remember a recurring VIP customer??

 I agree that capturing customer info from all your points of sale absolutely important.
 Online and mobile ordering, counter, table, catering, bar… what if you have a customer who orders delivery 5x month but never comes to the restaurant? or someone who buys coffee every day, pays cash and never has their info captured in the POS?
 Big time problem.

 Not just the world’s coolest lollipops. via thefancy

 A restaurant prospers or fails for a million reasons, but few are as powerful as location.
 And when looking for talent to staff our establishments- from servers to software developers- it is tempting to let geography guide our search as it does our store fronts.
 We recruit from the local college, the local Meetup, the friends of friends we can meet for coffee.
 But talent is a global community bounded only by the borders we impose.